 Panther Baseball Coaches Corner

-Coach Andy Polk begins his fifth year as an assistant coach at South Florida State College.
+Coach Andy Polk begins his seventh year as an assistant coach at South Florida State College.
 He assists in all aspects of the program but primarily works with the pitching staff.
 As a former Panther player, he helped lead the team to the 2004 Regional Tournament.
-That team won a school record 38 games, and in his two years at SFSC, the team won 71 games.
+That team won a school record 38 games, and in his two years at SFCC, the team won 71 games.
 He was selected to play in the State All-Star Game in Lakeland during his sophomore year.

 Following his SFCC career, Polk moved on to Division II Florida Southern College, where he helped the Moccasins to the Regional Tournament in 2006.
 He then transferred to NAIA Webber International University, where he finished his playing career and degree.
 Following his college career, he signed a professional contract with the Charlotte County Redfish of the South Coast League.
 He finished his professional career as a 2008 Frontier League All Star for the Chillicothe Paints.
 Coach Polk is SFCC’s student life coordinator and just finished his master’s degree in sports management at Webber International University.
 He resides in Sebring with his wife, Candra.